These solutions are for issues that affect Safari on Mac, including issues such as these:

 Check VPN or other security software

-If you installed VPN or other software that monitors or interacts with your network connections, that software could affect your use of the website or the internet.
-Learn about network issues related to VPN and other software.
+If you've installed VPN or other software that monitors or interacts with your network connections, that software could be affecting your use of the website or the internet.
+Find out about network issues related to VPN and other software.

 Check network settings

 Certain network settings, such as those related to using a proxy server or custom DNS server, can affect access to content on the internet.
-Even if you haven't changed your network settings, you might have installed software that changed those settings for you.
+Even if you haven't changed your network settings, you may have installed software that has changed those settings for you.

-To find out whether the issue is with the network settings on your Mac, try viewing the website from some other device connected to the same network.
+To find out whether the issue is being caused by the network settings on your Mac, try viewing the website on another device that's connected to the same network.

-To find out whether the issue is with your network itself, try viewing the website after connecting to a different network.
+To find out whether the issue is being caused by your network, try viewing the website after connecting to a different network.

 Resolve other issues

 - If Safari appears to be stuck on an unexpected homepage

 - If Safari can't open the page because too many redirects have occurred